wachirahmuturi/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory -> creates a directory within tmp/ folder 7-movethatfile -> moves a file betty into a directory created by script 6-firstdirectory 8-firstdelete -> deletes the file betty
+6-firstdirectory -> creates a directory within tmp/ folder 7-movethatfile -> moves a file betty into a directory created by script 6-firstdirectory 8-firstdelete -> deletes the file betty 9-firstdirdeletion -> deletes the directory created by script 6-firstdirectory